Xenoblade Chronicles: Future Connected bridges the gap between the original story and the future of the series.

 - Mamoru Ohta (Scenario)

-- Known for Xenoblade Chronicles 1-3, Xenoblade X.
+- Xenoblade Chronicles 1-3, Xenoblade X.

 - Shigekazu Yamada, Yuki Sakamoto (Directors)